 Reducing unscheduled vehicle downtime is key to cutting costs within your fleet, but is this easier said than done?

-Read our guide to help minimise the risk of unscheduled vehicle downtime
+Read our guide to help minimize the risk of unscheduled vehicle downtime

 Vehicle downtime is inevitable within any fleet operation.
 It’s part of keeping vehicles running smoothly and efficiently.
-However, breakdowns are inevitable which results in unscheduled repairs.
+However, breakdowns are inevitable which results in unscheduled repairs and more importantly, avoidable downtime costs.

 Downtime always comes at a cost and the challenge is to effectively manage this.
 There’s the obvious labor and parts costs for routine fleet maintenance – these are budgeted for and come with no surprises.
 However, when downtime is unplanned, these costs are often higher than expected which makes them harder to manage.